Kevv-commits/ALX-Portfolio/README.md

 ## Files:

-* main.py – which does function call to all other python files
+* main.py – Does the function call to all other python files.
-* AddBook.py – To add the book
+* AddBook.py – Add the book to db.
-* ViewBooks.py – To View the list of books in the library
+* ViewBooks.py – Function to view the list of books in the library.
-* DeleteBook.py – To Delete a book from library
+* DeleteBook.py – Functin to delete a book from library.
-* IssueBook.py – To Issue a book from library
+* IssueBook.py – Function to issue a book from library.
-* ReturnBook.py – To Return a book to the library
+* ReturnBook.py – Fuction to return a book to the library.

 ### Limitations of the system: